-Construction and Civil Engineering Task Group
+Construction and Built Environment Task Group

-The Construction Task Group meets to support the strategic priorities of Skills East Sussex concerning the industry.
-Civil Engineering is also represented in this group.
+The Construction Task Group meets quarterly to champion employability and skills for this sector and coordinate activities and support the strategic priorities of Skills & Employment East Sussex.
+Built environment is also represented in this group.

 The group includes local employers such as: